CryonexLabs/ThaurosiaCraft-Public-Library/Discord/general-rules.md

 Combat, conflict, and outcomes within RP must be fair, logical, and agreed upon by all participants.

-Avoid breaking immersion — use OOC (out-of-character) brackets or channels when necessary.
+Avoid breaking immersion — use OOC (out-of-character) brackets or channels when necessary. (idk)

 ## ⚖️ 4.
 Staff & Enforcement

 Staff decisions are final.

-Arguing with or impersonating staff is not allowed.
+Arguing (without proper reason) or impersonating staff is not allowed.

-If you believe a decision was unfair, open a ticket and provide evidence — do not argue in public.
+If you believe a decision was unfair, open a ticket and provide evidence, do not argue in public.

 Lying in tickets or manipulating evidence will result in disciplinary action.